davorg/davecross.co.uk/docs/cv/index.md

 ---
+title: Dave Cross - Employment Enquiries
 ---
-# Dave Cross – Employment Enquiries

 From January 2020 I am working on my own projects and therefore won’t be looking for any more contracts for the foreseeable future.
 The information